-The kaupapa of Te Waka Rākau is to protect the mana of our natural resources, the mauri of the whenua and the well-being of wāhine and their whanau.
+Our kaupapa is to protect the mana of our natural resources, the mauri of the whenua and the well-being of wāhine and their whanau.

-We do this by applying the principles of:
+We apply the principles of:

 Restoring kaitiakitanga and responsibilities of te taiao with mātauranga Māori and its use in indigenous biodiversity management

-Providing nourishment with wānanga on the guidance of our kaupapa
+Providing nourishment through wānanga with the guidance of our kaupapa

 The principles of Te Waka Rākau are expressed within our kaupapa and are based on traditions that are central to Te Ao Māori.
 Our creation stories and traditions guide our thought processes, our behaviours and our states of being.
 We share these concepts as wisdom that can be found within the plant kingdom.